AnhHT/BlinkPool/README.md

-# BlinkPool
+# Unofficial BlinkPool
-Mobile app for blink pool
+Unofficial mobile app for blinkpool

 Just a study case for me to build a real world app.